-6.1.0680 ABORT"

-"abort-quote"
+6.1.0680 ABORT " "abort-quote" CORE

-Compilation: $("ccc\langle quote\rangle" --)$
+Interpret tation: Interpretation semantics for this word are undefined.

+5 Compi lation: ("ccc {quote}")

 Parse ccc delimited by a " (double-quote).
-Append the run-time semantics given below to the current definition.
+Append the run-time given below to the current definition. semantics

-Run-time: $(i^x x_1 -- | i^x)$ (R: $j^x -- | j^x$)
+Run -time: $(i^x x_1 i^x)$ (R: $j^x j^x)$

-Remove x_1 from the stack.
-If any bit of x_1 is not zero, display ccc and perform an implementation-defined abort sequence that includes the function of ABORT.
+10 Remove x_1 from the stack.
+If any bit of x_1 is not zero, display ccc and an implementation-defined abort sequence that includes the function

 See: 3.4.1 Parsing, 9.6.2.0680 ABORT".

+Valid lation: None.

-Rationale: Typical use: : X ... test ABORT" ccc" ... ;
+Rati onale: Typical use: : X test ABORT" ccc" ;

-6.1.0690 ABS "abs" CORE
+15 6.1.0690 ABS "abs" CORE

-(n -- u)

-u is the absolute value of n.
+(n - u) u is the absolute value of n.

-Validation: { 0 ABS -> 0 } { 1 ABS -> 1 } { -1 ABS -> 1 } { MIN-INT ABS -> MID-UINT+1 }
+20 Valid lation: { 0 ABS -> 0 } { 1 ABS -> 1 } { -1 ABS -> 1 } { MIN-INT ABS -> MID-UINT+1 }

-25 6.1.0695 ACCEPT CORE
+25 6.1.0695 ACCEP Т CORE

-'''

-(c-addr + n_1 - - + n_2)
+$(c-addr + n_1 - + n_2)$

-'''

-Receive a string of at most $+n_1$ characters.
-An ambiguous condition exists if $+n_1$ is zero or greater than 32,767.
-Display graphic characters as they are received.
-A program that depends on the presence or absence of non-graphic characters in the string has an environmental dependency.
-The editing functions, if any, that the system performs in order to construct the string are implementation-defined.
+30 Receive a string of at most $+n_1$ characters.
+An ambiguous condit if $+n_1$ is zero or greater than 32,767.
+Display graphic characters as received.
+A program that depends on the presence or absence of no characters in the string has an environmental dependency.
+The edi- tions, if any, that the system performs in order to construct the simplementation-defined. they are on-graphic ting func-

-Input terminates when an implementation-defined line terminator is received.
-When input terminates, nothing is appended to the string, and the display is maintained in an implementation-defined way.
+35 Input terminates when an implementation-defined line terminator is When input terminates, nothing is appended to the string, and the maintained in an implementation-defined way.

-$+n_2$ is the length of the string stored at c-addr.
+$+n_2$ is the length of the string stored at c -addr.

-Validation: CREATE ABUF 80 CHARS ALLOT

-''' : ACCEPT-TEST

-CR ."
-PLEASE TYPE UP TO 80 CHARACTERS:" CR

-ABUF 80 ACCEPT

-CR ."
-RECEIVED: " [CHAR] " EMIT

-ABUF SWAP TYPE [CHAR] " EMIT CR
+40 Valid lation: CREATE ABUF 80 CHARS ALLOT : ACCEPT-TEST CR ."
+PLEASE TYPE UP TO 80 CHARACTERS:" CR ABUF 80 ACCEPT CR ."
+RECEIVED: " [CHAR] " EMIT ABUF SWAP TYPE [CHAR] " EMIT CR ;

-{ ACCEPT-TEST -> } '''
+$\{ ACCEPT-TEST \rightarrow \}$

-Previous standards specified that collection of the input string terminates when either a "return" is received or when $+n_1$ characters have been received.
+Rationale: Previous standards specified that collection of the input string terminates when either a "return" is received or when $+n_1$ characters have been received.
 Terminating when $+n_1$ characters have been received is difficult, expensive, or impossible to implement in some system environments.
 Consequently, a number of existing implementations do not comply with this requirement.
 Since line-editing and collection functions are often implemented by system components beyond the control of the Forth implementation, this Standard imposes no such requirement.
 A Standard Program may only assume that it can receive an input string with ACCEPT or EXPECT.
 The detailed sequence of user actions necessary to prepare and transmit that line are beyond the scope of this Standard.